 - Interpreting services

-After an initial assessment, treatment can be provided at any of our clinics throughout Worcestershire, including;
+After an initial assessment, treatment may be provided at any of our clinics throughout Worcestershire, including;

 If you need to cancel an appointment please give us at least 24 hours’ notice.
 If you cancel two appointments in a row, we may discharge you back to your referrer.
-Any concerns we have may be alerted to our safeguarding team, or others involved in your care.
+This information may be shared with our safeguarding team or other agencies involved in your care.